phomc/docs/docs/grimoire/enchantment/ranged-enchantment.md

 :::

 :::warning
-Exchange is **not compatible** with infinity, multishot, riptide, rift and telekinesis.
+Exchange is **not compatible** with infinity, multishot, riptide, rift, telekinesis and arrow rain.
 :::

 ### 3. Telekinesis